SotirisAlfonsos/chaos-master/README.md

 [![codebeat badge](https://codebeat.co/badges/ab1778ae-60c1-4b7d-aff6-a8f1eabbd2d5)](https://codebeat.co/projects/github-com-sotirisalfonsos-chaos-master-master)
 [![codecov.io](https://codecov.io/github/SotirisAlfonsos/chaos-master/coverage.svg?branch=master)](https://codecov.io/github/SotirisAlfonsos/chaos-master?branch=master)

-The master provides an api to send fault injections to the [chaos bots](https://github.com/SotirisAlfonsos/chaos-bot), together with an automatic failure recovery mechanism
+The master provides an api to orchestrate fault injections to the [chaos bots](https://github.com/SotirisAlfonsos/chaos-bot).
+Using the chaos API you have access to a number of possible fault injection and to an automatic failure recovery mechanism
 #### [Chaos in practice](https://principlesofchaos.org/)
 1. Start by defining a ‘steady state’.
 2. Hypothesize that this steady state will continue in both the control group and the experimental group.